Family Mediation Services in Victoria, BC and Online

 What is Family Mediation?

 Over the past two decades practicing family law, I've spent a lot of time in court watching people navigate the adversarial system.
-I've seen families spend months or years preparing, responding, and fighting through lawyers, often at great emotional and financial cost.
+I've seen families spend months or years preparing, proposing, responding, and fighting through lawyers, often at great emotional and financial cost.
 Even when a case finally ended, most people felt depleted rather than relieved, and the process itself often made future cooperation harder.

 Why Many Couples Choose Mediation Over the traditional Adversarial System